jeanhaley32/mkdserve/readme.md

 🚧 **Work in Progress** 🚧

 # MkdServe (MarkDown Serve)

-## About
-A very simple single page HTTP server used to serve a markdown file as a webpage.
+very simple single page HTTP server used to serve a markdown file as a webpage.

 ## Why?
 I am interested in setting up a personal web page, I don't need anything fancy at the moment, and would like for it to just be an easily modifiable